Pentax K20D: Samsung GX-20

 Under a partnership between Pentax and Samsung Techwin, the K20D was also available as the Samsung GX-20.
 The two cameras are virtually identical with a few small differences.
 Button text labels on the GX-20 use a slightly smaller font, while the buttons themselves are slightly different in shape and placement.
 In addition, the hand grip is a slightly different shape, meaning that the battery grip for the K20D is incompatible with the GX-20.
 A separate GX-20 battery grip was available.

 The firmware of the Samsung GX-20 is also different, using different menus and symbols.
 It also lacks support for the Pentax PEF raw image format, reportedly opting for Adobe's raw format instead.
 The JPEG image processing of the GX-20 is reportedly different from that of the K20D.
 Samsung based its firmware updates for the GX-20 on those Pentax created for the K20D, introducing versions 1.01 and 1.03 shortly after Pentax released the corresponding updates for the K20D.
 Samsung ceased update support for the GX-20 before Pentax released firmware version 1.04 for the K20D, and thus did not develop or release a corresponding version 1.04 for the GX-20.
-While a K20D with firmware 1.04 installed will read and write to a 32GB SDHC card, a GX-20 fully updated with firmware version 1.03 will only address SDHC cards up to 16GB.
+While a K20D with firmware 1.04 installed will read and write to a 32 GB SDHC card, a GX-20 fully updated with firmware version 1.03 will only address SDHC cards up to 16 GB.
 Pentax K20D firmware updates cannot be installed on the GX-20.